flectra-hq/flectra/doc/webservices/iap.rst

 The service has *seven* important fields:

-* :samp:`name` - :class:`ServiceName`: This is the string you will need to provide inside the client's :ref:`app <iap-odoo-app>` when requesting a transaction from Odoo. (e.g.
+* :samp:`name` - :class:`ServiceName`: This is the string you will need to provide inside the client's :ref:`app <iap-flectra-app>` when requesting a transaction from Flectra. (e.g.
   :class:`self.env['iap.account].get(name)`).
 As good practice, this should match the technical name of your app.